openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 uploaded, and this checksum is stored with the image.
 This same hash (which by default is MD5) will be used for the signature verification.

-Since the checksum hash is computed in glance_store (when the image data is uploaded), it makes sense for the signature verification to be computed in glance_store.  glance_store also has the mechanism to abort an image upload if a failure occurs.

-In order for the signature to be verified by the store backend, the backend must have access to the public key certificate and the signature.
-The Glance frontend should use the reference to the public key certificate to retrieve the certificate from the key manager, and then pass this public key along with the signature to the backend.
-If the signature verification fails, glance_store will abort the change, allowing the user to update the signature property to a correct value before trying again.
+The checksum hash is computed in glance_store (when the image data is uploaded), and is then used to verify the signature.
+The Glance frontend should use the reference to the public key certificate to retrieve the certificate from the key manager, and then use this public key along with the signature, the computed checksum, and the rest of the signature metadata to verify the signature.
+If the signature verification fails, the image will transition to a killed state, and the user will be notified that the upload failed and given a reason why.

 Alternatives
 ------------